Garden Planner & Gardening Journal Templates (Printable)

 • Transplant to garden date

 I find this handy for monitoring older seed.
-If germination rates suddenly drop off or time to first seedling emerges increases noticeably, it’s probably time for new seed.
+If germination rates suddenly drop off, it’s probably time for new seed.
 (Or you can plant thickly to compensate and hope for the best.)

 hortisketch garden planner

-I’d love to hear how you keep track of things in your garden, and what questions I can answer in Common Sense Gardening posts and classes.
+I’d love to hear how you keep track of things in your garden.
+Leave a comment below to share your thoughts.

 Leave a Reply